TREASURY OF KNOWLEDGESM

 A historic giant in soil mechanics, James Gould helped develop the modern practice of geotechnical engineering.
 Gould was the principal author of the original NAVFAC DM-7 “Soil Mechanics, Foundations, and Earth Structures” produced by MRCE.
 Working through skilled MRCE engineers, he solved the mystery of the Pacific Palisades slope failures, expanded the US Capitol Building, led MRCE as the geotechnical engineer for the Washington Metro subway system, and served on many transit project consulting boards.
 Many of today’s Partners and senior staff worked with Gould on impressive geotechnical accomplishments or have extended his original projects into present day.

 George Tamaro, structural engineer, joined MRCE with 19 years of slurry wall design and construction experience the world over.
 Tamaro developed analysis techniques for staged excavations, defining the state of practice in his career and was an outspoken representative for engineering education and performance excellence.
 Tamaro is recognized for his strong leadership of the MRCE effort in the World Trade Center underground recovery following 9-11 and design of the foundations supporting the Memorial, tower and high-rise buildings forming the rebuilt World Trade Center complex.

-MRCE continues to expand on the foundation built by these and other past Partners, who each contributed in their own way to the firm’s project experience, guidance, and leadership.
+MRCE continues to expand on the foundation built by these and other past Principals, who each contributed in their own way to the firm’s project experience, guidance, and leadership.
 Our history is one reason clients trust MRCE to provide inventive, practical solutions to meet the geo-structural engineering demands of the 21st century.